 The South Bend Entrepreneurship and Adversity Program is an integrated, multi-faceted program that involves six core elements:

-Community members can get involved through the South Bend Community Bootcamp—an intense, hands-on exposure to the fundamentals of launching and growing a successful venture, taught by seasoned faculty, subject matter experts, and successful entrepreneurs.
+Program participants will benefit immensely from the South Bend Community Bootcamp—an intense, hands-on exposure to the fundamentals of launching and growing a successful venture, taught by seasoned faculty, subject matter experts, and successful entrepreneurs.
 The bootcamp occurs on six consecutive Saturday mornings in the spring.

 Topics covered in the Community Bootcamp address all facets of a successful venture, ranging from the development of a viable business concept to understanding your market, designing your profit model, setting up operations properly, marketing your venture, and understanding the basic numbers.
 Our underlying focus is how to think and act in entrepreneurial ways—including how to do more with less—and how to grow a venture when you have little in the way of resources.
 The approach will be interactive, so participants will be encouraged to bring business ideas and challenges into the weekly discussions.